223kazuki/blog/resources/2019-01-29-lacinia-app-tips.md

 ```

 As the plugin generates only specs for entities and attributes, we need to define and register function specs by ourselves.
 I defined `fdef` function to register function specs in my code.
-Then we need to execute `(stest/instrument)` to activate imstrumentation for function specs.
+Then we need to execute `(stest/instrument)` to activate instrumentation for function specs.
 By default, clojure.spec will only instrument :arg.
 So I use [orchestra](https://github.com/jeaye/orchestra) to validate both :arg and :ret during its execution.

 ## Use Subscription
 Subscription is a relatively new specification of GraphQL.
-It enable client to get realtime data streaming via WebSocket.
+It enables client to get real time data streaming via WebSocket.
 https://facebook.github.io/graphql/June2018/#sec-Subscription

-Lacinia supports this functiona.
+Lacinia supports this functionality.
 In order to use it, we need to implement not only resolver but also streamer function.
 https://lacinia.readthedocs.io/en/latest/subscriptions/

 The following is the reference implementation of streamer in Lacinia document.